anna22itu/PGTA1Asterix/README.md

 Once the file with all the data has been loaded, we have different options; export the file, view the data, and load the map.

-1. If we export the file, an excel file will be created in our Interface>bin>Debug>net6.0-windows folder, where all the data read from the loaded file will be shown in table form.
+1. If we export the file, an excel file will be created in a new folder that you can choose, where all the data read from the loaded file will be shown in table form.

 <img width="960" alt="Captura de pantalla 2022-12-02 154744" src="https://user-images.githubusercontent.com/80980228/205321326-0cba8576-ea20-4232-bc3a-6a17109776a7.png">